yukun-dong/TeamsFx/packages/sdk/review/teamsfx.api.md

 import { AuthenticationProvider } from '@microsoft/microsoft-graph-client';
 import { Client } from '@microsoft/microsoft-graph-client';
 import { ConnectionConfig } from 'tedious';
-import { Dialog } from 'botbuilder-dialogs';
-import { DialogContext } from 'botbuilder-dialogs';
-import { DialogTurnResult } from 'botbuilder-dialogs';
 import { GetTokenOptions } from '@azure/identity';
 import { TokenCredential } from '@azure/identity';
-import { TokenResponse } from 'botframework-schema';

 // @beta
 export interface AuthenticationConfiguration {